Toolbars

 Day viewโ

 The day view shows the timeline on an hourly basis.
-By default, every hour of the day is rendered, the user profile allows to restrict the start and end date.
+By default it renders every hour of the day; the user profile lets you restrict the start and end time.

-The top level in the header of the timeline will help you to keep an overview on the date.
+The top level in the timeline header helps you keep track of the date.

 Week viewโ